For Professionals

 Movement organizes the sensory-motor system.

-Rhythm and Sound reinforce regulation.
+Rhythm and Sound support both stimulation and regulation.

-Sensory Play supports higher-level adaptive responses.
+Sensory Play supports higher-level learning and exploration.

 The result is a program that supports neurological development while remaining accessible, engaging, and realistic for families to follow through with.